Alpbach - slopes

 It's perfect family skiing, with a few challenges here and there, and great for intermediates who will get a real sense of achievement from the lovely sweeping top of the mountain to the bottom blues and reds.

 And Alpbach packs an unexpected punch.
-Surprisingly, given that the village is not especially high, fabulous powder is to be found after fresh falls on the well-protected far side of the Wiedersbergerhorn.
-And the 4,000ft vertical provides long runs – with some excellent snowboarding terrain.
+Surprisingly, given that the village is not especially high, there's fabulous powder to be found after fresh falls on the well-protected far side of the Wiedersbergerhorn.
+Alpbach's 4,000ft vertical provides long runs – with some excellent snowboarding terrain.

-Alpbach, for a resort of modest altitude, can boast a good snow record because most of the runs are north-facing – and Wildschonau too has a similar pedigree, sitting in its snowy 'hanging valley'.
+For a resort of modest altitude, Alpbach boasts a good snow record because most of the runs are north-facing – and Wildschonau too has a similar pedigree, sitting in its snowy 'hanging valley'.
 And across the two areas, 80 per cent of the runs are covered by snow cannon.

 The gondola from Inneralpbach up to Wildschonau - which actually installed its first chairlift in 1945, 15 years before Alpbach got its first - brings skiers to Auffach and its top station at Schatzberg at 1,903-metres.
 Auffach has sweeping runs suitable for intermediates all the way to the bottom station, but also nicely challenging and adventurous routes, including the Gern run, from Schatzberg down an often deserted valley.